FGDES/libVIODES/README.md

 or libFAUDES, so you link against the same C runtime.
 Preferably, this toolchain also matches the one Qt was compiled with.
 This is a non-issue on Linux and Mac OSX (which have a system wide C runtime).
-For MS Windows we most of the time use an MSYS2 envirioment and occasionallt test with MS Visual C.
+For MS Windows we most of the time use an MSYS2 envirioment and occasionally test with MS Visual C.

-Once you are set,
-compiling libVIODES is controlled by the Qt project `./libviodes/viodes.pro`.
+Once you are set, compiling libVIODES is controlled by the main Qt project file `./libviodes/viodes.pro`, which in turn activates further `.pro' files.
 To compile use

-    ./libVIODES> qmake viodes.pro
+    ./libVIODES> qmake libviodes.pro
     ./libVIODES> make

-We haev also tested Qt Creator as an IDE.
+The provided `.pro` files work fine with Qt Creator on Linux, Mac OSX and Windows.
+For Mac OSX we occasionally also test with the XCode IDE.
+For this, set the `QMAKESPEC` environment variable to `macx-xcode`, run

+    ./libVIODES> qmake -recursive

+and then open the generated project file in XCode.

 ## Authors/Copyright/License